Anisotropic solutions for $R^2$ gravity model with a scalar field: Introduction

 \section{Introduction}

-The observable Universe is homogenous and isotropic at large scale and there are strong limits on anisotropic models from observations~\cite{Bernui:2005pz}.
-For this reason, the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric plays the central role in the description of the global evolution of the Universe.
-Models with scalar fields can describe the observable evolution of the Universe as the dynamics of FLRW background and cosmological perturbations.
-For this reason, models with scalar fields are actively investigated.
+The observable Universe is homogenous and isotropic at large scale and there are strong limits on anisotropic models from observations~\cite{Bernui:2005pz,Appleby:2012as}.
+For that reason, the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric plays the central role in the description of the global evolution of the Universe.
+Models with scalar fields are actively investigated, because they can describe the observable evolution of the Universe as the dynamics of FLRW background and cosmological perturbations.

 The mechanism of isotropization of anisotropic solutions is an important question.
 The Wald theorem~\cite{Wald:1983ky} proves that all initially expanding Bianchi models except type IX approach the de Sitter space-time if the energy conditions are satisfied.
 For space-time of Bianchi types I--VIII with a positive cosmological constant and matter satisfying the dominant and strong energy conditions, solutions which exist globally in the future have certain asymptotic properties at $t\rightarrow\infty$.
-The anisotropic solutions actively studied both in models with minimimally coupled scalar fields~\cite{Aguirregabiria:1993pm,Pereira:2007yy,Arefeva:2009hyz,Arefeva:2009tkq,Fadragas:2013ina,Paliathanasis:2021ztt} and in modified gravity models, in particular, in models with nonminimally coupled scalar field~\cite{Kamenshchik:2016atu,Kamenshchik:2017ous,Kamenshchik:2017ojc} and $F(R)$ gravity~\cite{Gurovich:1979st,Leon:2010pu,Muller:2017nxg,Arora:2022dti}.
+Anisotropic solutions are actively studied both in general relativity models with minimally coupled scalar fields~\cite{Aguirregabiria:1993pm,Pereira:2007yy,Arefeva:2009hyz,Arefeva:2009tkq,Fadragas:2013ina,Paliathanasis:2021ztt,Chataignier:2022yic}, and in modified gravity models, in particular, in models with nonminimally coupled scalar field~\cite{Starobinsky:1981st,Sami:2012uh,Kamenshchik:2016atu,Camci:2016yed,Kamenshchik:2017ous,Kamenshchik:2017ojc}, in $F(R)$ gravity models~\cite{Gurovich:1979st,Figueiro:2009mm,Leon:2010pu,Muller:2017nxg,Arora:2022dti,Nojiri:2022idp}, in models with the Ricci tensor squared term~\cite{Muller:2006xy,Barrow:2009gx,Toporensky:2016kss}, in the recently proposed~\cite{Ketov:2022lhx,Ketov:2022zhp} the Starobinsky--Bel--Robinson gravity model~\cite{Do:2023yvg}, and within the context of the Horndeski theory~\cite{Starobinsky:2019xdp,Galeev:2021xit}.

 In this paper, we obtain the general solution in the Bianchi I metric for the pure $R^2$ model with a scalar field.
 By the conformal transformation of the metric, this model can be transformed to a two-field model with a nonstandard kinetic part, so-called chiral cosmological model~\cite{Chervon:1995jx,DiMarco:2002eb,Paliathanasis:2018vru,Chervon:2019nwq,Braglia:2020eai,Anguelova:2020nzl,Zhuravlev:2020ugb,Paliathanasis:2020sfe,Ivanov:2021ily,Diaz-Barron:2021ari,Tot:2022dpr}.
 Note that the metric transformation is well-defined only if the Ricci scalar $R$ does not change its sign during evolution.
 By this reason, some FLRW solutions have no analogues in the Einstein frame~\cite{Ivanov:2021ily}.
 By considering the evolution equations in the Bianchi I metric, we show that anisotropic solutions cannot smoothly pass the boundary $R=0$.
 So, we can use the Einstein frame to seek anisotropic solutions.
 We find solutions in the cosmic time for the considered two-field chiral cosmological model and use the inverse conformal transformation to get solutions for the initial $R^2$ model with a scalar field.